-Minikube installation
+Minikube Installation

 $ brew cask install virtualbox minikube

-Running and accessing the cluster
+Running and Accessing the Cluster

 $ minikube start